 #2 Traveling up the Sunrise Side of Lake Huron – Lexington

-Lexington – Our first stop is only a little over a ½ hour from Port Huron.
-This town was first settled in the 1830’s supporting lumbering and early farmers with blacksmith, shoemaker, and fishing.
+Lexington – Our first stop to find Michigan fall colors is only a little over a ½ hour from Port Huron.
+This town was first settled in the 1830’s supporting lumbering and early farmers with blacksmiths, shoemakers, and fishing.
 Today it’s considered “on the edge” of suburbia for Metro Detroit.

 Lexington General Store – This store was built in the late 1800s and is a great example of what was in just about every country village and town in Michigan.
 Known for their large candy selection including the old fashioned penny candy.
 Walk along with old squeaky wood floors, and browse gifts, lake signs, candles, kitchenware, jellies, and souvenirs.
 Listen for the “cha-ching” from their pull handle register from every sale.
 This is a neat step back in time.